phzh1984/Explanation-of-Theoretical-Knowledge-and-Concepts-for-Machine-Learning/README.md

 07,  Summary and Overview of Concepts in Machine Learning

-08， Advantages and disadvantages of regression algorithms
+08， Advantages and disadvantages of Regression algorithms

+09， Advantages and disadvantages of Regularization algorithms